-- Necrotizing fasciitis is an infection of the deep soft tissues that results in progressive destruction of the muscle fascia and overlying subcutaneous fat. muscle tissue is frequently spared because of its generous blood supply. - Initially, the overlying tissue can appear unaffected; therefore, necrotizing fasciitis is difficult to diagnose without direct visualization of the fascia. - Necrotizing fasciitis may be divided into two microbiologic categories: polymicrobial (type I) and monomicrobial infection (type II).
+- Necrotizing fasciitis is an infection of the deep soft tissues that results in progressive destruction of the muscle fascia and overlying subcutaneous fat. muscle tissue is frequently spared because of its generous blood supply.
+You can't assess the damage that is happening in the deeper layers just by looking at the skin. (skin may appear with little erythema and swelling but the underneath fascia and muscles are destructed, and there will be systemic signs of inflammation). - Initially, the overlying tissue can appear unaffected; therefore, necrotizing fasciitis is difficult to diagnose without direct visualization of the fascia. - Necrotizing fasciitis may be divided into two microbiologic categories: polymicrobial (type I) and monomicrobial infection (type II).